gigascience/gigadb-website/gigadb/app/tools/gitlab-runner/README.md

 2. Go to Settings > CI/CD > Runners > Expand.
 3. Select New project runner.
 4. Select the operating system where GitLab Runner is installed.
-5. In the Tags section, you have to check the `Run untagged jobs`, and also in the Tags field, enter the job tags to specify jobs the runner can run, eg, `peter888, kencho18`.
-But then you have to make sure to add the following snippet in every job in your pipeline:
+5. In the Tags section, uncheck `Run untagged jobs`.
+In the Tags field, enter the job tags the runner is allowed to run (e.g., `$GITLAB_USER_LOGIN`).
+Ensure every job that should target this runner includes tags, for example:
 ```
   tags:
     - $GITLAB_USER_LOGIN